-

 Who are the key political and regulatory influencers for renewables industry in your jurisdiction?
 Is there any national regulatory authority and what is its role in the renewable energy market?
 Who are the key private sector players that are driving the green renewable energy transition in your jurisdiction?

-New Zealand’s transmission and distribution businesses play a critical role in providing the electricity system necessary for renewable energy generation in New Zealand.
-Significant capital expenditure is forecast as being required in their networks in the coming years to meet increasing demand for electricity.
-Transpower operates and maintains the transmission infrastructure known as the National Grid, while 29 electricity lines companies operate the distribution networks across New Zealand.
+Finally, New Zealand’s transmission and distribution businesses are critical in supporting renewable electricity; these will require significant capital expenditure in coming years to meet increasing demand.
+Transpower operates and maintains the transmission infrastructure known as the National Grid, while 29 electricity lines companies operate the distribution networks.

 -